-The Sennecey Heritage Association aims to promote all actions aimed at raising awareness of this cultural heritage and the elements associated with it.
+The Sennecey Heritage Association aims to promote all actions designed to

 The heritage of Sennecey-le-Grand includes churches, chapels, wash houses, fountains,